Benjamin Bailey (missionary): Life

 He died suddenly at Sheinton on 3 April 1871, aged 79.

 Malayalam language printing

 Benjamin Bailey was the founder of both Malayalam printing and book publishing.
-The CMS press he established in 1821 at Kottayam was not only the first Malayalam printing office but also the first book publishing house.
+The C.M.S.
+Press he established in 1821 at Kottayam was not only the first Malayalam printing office but also the first book publishing house.
 CMS Press undertook printing works in the languages of Malayalam, English, Tamil, Sanskrit, Latin and Syriac-simply, CMS Press was the first polyglot printing office in Kerala.
 Printing led to the publishing of books and periodicals.
-He translated the New Testament from Greek into Malaysian.
+He translated the New Testament from Greek into Malayalam.